Fablab-Amersfoort/grbl-shield/README.md

 Single-sided layout
 -------------------
-The original layout was made for single-sided milling on a CNC mill, so the design does not use any jump version.
+The original layout was made for single-sided milling on a CNC mill, so the design does not use any vias.
 The v1 board was produced like this, v2 was slightly modified for 2-layer commercial production (but it should be easy to make it single-sided again).